-You look at metrics like your MRR and customer acquisition and feel like you're on top of the world.
-But then you glance over at feature adoption and churn for the same month and all of a sudden the company seems doomed.
-That's because numbers like MRR tell you about past performance—how much money you were able to make over the past month.
-But churn is a metric that gives you insight into future performance—how sticky your product is and whether your growth is sustainable.
+You look at metrics like your MRR (monthly recurring revenue) and customer acquisition and feel like you're on top of the world.
+But then you glance over at feature adoption, customer retention, and churn for the same month—and all of a sudden the company seems doomed.

-When you put tons of time and resources into improving that retention number, it's easy to get discouraged when you see it bump up just a few percentage points.
-But just as churn compounds, so does customer retention.
-A five percent increase in your retention number snowballs and keeps more and more revenue from escaping that hole in the leaky bucket.
+Moving the needle on retention is difficult.
+The good news?
+Relatively little effort goes a long way.
+Expect all of your hard work on improving retention to make a positive impact of just a few percentage points.
+But just like churn compounds, so does customer retention.
+A 5%increase in your retention number snowballs and keeps more and more revenue from escaping that hole in the leaky bucket.

-Features that don't correlate with retention should be deprecated.
+Offering a few really great features far exceeds offering a multitude of average ones.
 If you have features that few customers use, they're distracting from the central value of your product.
-Deprecate them so that your dev team can focus on the features that matter.
+Depreciate them so that your dev team can focus on the features that matter.

 Acquiring customers is expensive—especially in the early days—and unless you have a great customer retention number, you're just throwing away those dollars on soon-to-churn customers.